WowzaMediaSystems/wse-plugin-builder/README.md

 docker compose up
 ```

 This starts the Wowza Streaming Engine trial Docker image and maps the `lib.addon` directory to the newly created .jar file.
-With a successful setup, you'll see the following in the combined service logs in your terminal:
+With a successful setup, you can see the following in the combined Docker service logs in your terminal:

 ```text
 wse-1      | INFO server comment - Server.startShutdownHook: Start server shutdown hook